pybamm-team/pybamm.org/content/gsoc/2025/_index.md

 ### Expected outcomes

 The expected outcome of this study is a proof-of-concept 3D thermal model implemented in PyBaMM, along with the necessary meshing and discretization capabilities.
-It includes a computational framework for electrochemical-thermal decoupling on new cell geometries, and the implementation of a spirally wound geometry for thermal simulations in PyBaMM.
+It includes a computational framework for electrochemical-thermal coupling on new cell geometries, and the implementation of a spirally wound geometry for thermal simulations in PyBaMM.

 ### Desired skills